 Rep. Jamaal Bowman pulls fire alarm ahead of House vote to fund government

+He went on to say that he was not "in any way trying to delay any vote.
+It was the exact opposite — I was trying urgently to get to a vote, which I did."

+He added that he met with both the Sergeant at Arms and Capitol Police following the incident.

-U.S. Capitol Police confirmed in a statement that a fire alarm caused an evacuation of the Cannon office building at 12:05 p.m.
+U.S. Capitol Police confirmed in an earlier statement that the fire alarm caused an evacuation of the Cannon office building at 12:05 p.m.
 Eastern time.
 The building was evacuated while Capitol police officers checked it, and the building was reopened after it was determined that there was no threat.

-The House voted 335-91 on Saturday on a bipartisan stopgap spending measure that would fund the government for 45 days, a dramatic last-minute vote that will likely stop a government shutdown that had seemed all but inevitable just hours earlier.
-The bill has been sent to the Senate, which must approve it by midnight Saturday to avoid a shutdown.
+The House voted 335-91 on Saturday on a bipartisan stopgap spending measure to fund the government for 45 days, a dramatic last-minute vote that will stop a government shutdown that had seemed all but inevitable just hours earlier.
+The bill was later pased by an 88-9 margin in the Senate, just about three hours a midnight Saturday deadline to avoid a shutdown.

 The GOP-led House Administration Committee said Saturday that an investigation was already underway into Bowman pulling the fire alarm.